Max Muncy Player Props: Dodgers vs. Orioles

-Max Muncy -- batting .194 with three home runs, seven walks and five RBI in his past 10 games -- will be in action for the Los Angeles Dodgers against the Baltimore Orioles, with Grayson Rodriguez on the mound, on July 17 at 7:05 PM ET.
+Max Muncy -- batting .200 with three home runs, eight walks and five RBI in his past 10 games -- will be in action for the Los Angeles Dodgers versus the Baltimore Orioles, with Tyler Wells on the hill, on July 18 at 7:05 PM ET.

 Max Muncy Game Info & Props vs. the Orioles